-Assessment: Achievement of these learning outcomes will be assessed through Playposit interactions, learning checkpoint assignments, end-of-module activities, and examinations.
+Assessment: Achievement of these learning outcomes will be assessed through Playposit interactions, reflection assignments, and examinations.

 2.)
 Students will identify, describe, and explain the values, attitudes and norms that shape the cultural differences of peoples who live in countries other than the United States.
 They will identify, describe, and explain the roles of geographic location and socioeconomic factors on the lives of citizens in other countries.